innovationinsoftware/microservices-practical/labs/day2/secure-docker-containers.md

 #### 4. Deploy the Stack

-Deploy the stack using the updated `docker-compose.yml` file.
+Deploy the stack using `docker-compose.yml` file.
 For this example, we'll use `myapp` as the stack name:

 ```bash
 docker stack deploy -c docker-compose.yml myapp
 ```

-**Note:** Replace `myapp` with any name you prefer for your stack.

 #### 5. Verify the Deployment